-For Salvias we refer to “The New book of Salvias” Betty Clebsch, Florilegium 2003 as well as Newsletters of the Salvia Study group, Victoria for detail and expertly researched notes about these plants.
+For Salvias we have referred to “The New book of Salvias” Betty Clebsch, Florilegium 2003 as well as Newsletters of the Salvia Study group, Victoria for detail and expertly researched notes about these plants.
 We also refer to “Salvias in South East Queensland” by Barbara Wickes 2006 (revised and reissued 2012).
 In the decade or more since the publications Salvia hybridization and collection has grown.
 By preference we prefer to look for Salvia species to collect.

 Of Historical interest in Queensland the 1875 Brisbane Botanic Gardens Catalogue mentions Salvia azurea, S. coccinea, S. officinalis, S. patens, S. plebia, S. pratensis, S. afracanus and S. splendens.
-The Brisbane 1885 Botanic and Acclimatization gardens included Salvia azurea, S.coccinea, S.fulgens, S.hoveyi, S.officinalis, S.patens and S.splendens Many of our perennial Salvias listed below were not mentioned in 19th century catalogues and according to Clebsch (2003) were not in gardens until the 1980s.
+The catalogue of the Brisbane 1885 Botanic and Acclimatization gardens included Salvia azurea, S.coccinea, S.fulgens, S.hoveyi, S.officinalis, S.patens and S.splendens.
+Many of our perennial Salvias listed below were not mentioned in 19th century catalogues and according to Clebsch (2003) were not in gardens until the 1980s.
 The 1962 Brisbane Botanical gardens Catalogue records Salvia argentea, S. azurea, S. farinacea, S involucrata, S. leucantha, S. patens and Salvia splendens as well as S. splendens variegated.

 Salvia amarissima bitter Mexican Sage.
 Blue flowering, in South rose garden Mexico South Rose garden, North Rose garden